Thursday, May 16, 2019

 PS: The 1600s coal furnace was used to craft glass materials and other tools, which had nothing to do with the first riveted steel coal furnace built in 1885 for domestic use as a home heating device.

-• By the late 1600s, creating more uniform and homogeneous bottles, in shape and design, was now more possible, and cork became the sealing material of choice, as it proved "somewhat" easier and less dangerous to remove from the bottleneck compared to glass stoppers which often remained jammed into the neck of the bottle and easily broke during removal.
-However, people struggled to remove the cork from the neck of the bottle as, although the mention of it can be traced as early as 1676, corkscrews did not officially exist until 1681.
+• By the late 1600s, creating more uniform and homogeneous bottles, in shape and design, was now more possible.
+Cork became the sealing material of choice, as it proved "somewhat" easier and less dangerous to remove from the bottleneck than glass stoppers, which often remained jammed into the neck of the bottle and easily broke during removal.
+However, people struggled to remove the cork from the neck of the bottle, and although the mention of it can be traced as early as 1676, corkscrews did not officially exist until 1681.
 The earliest wine bottles were rounded in shape with a round base and were often held in special stands or baskets to enable them to stand up without falling or rolling on their side.
 Gradually the bottle's base became flat and thus self-supporting.
 The bottle's bodies resembled more like an onion or were balloon-shaped, while the neck's length varied from long to short, depending on the use and purpose of the bottle.

 Wine Bottle History - Photo courtesy of www.vinepair.com